boumer/WP-REST-API-OAuth-2.0-Server/README.md

 # [WP REST API - OAuth 2.0 Server](http://rest.wp-oauth.com/)

 OAuth2 Flow for providing authorization access to WordPress REST API.
+The overall idea is to mimic the [OAuth 1](https://github.com/WP-API/OAuth1) project but provide OAuth2 flow.

 This plugin only supports WordPress >= 4.4.